 The number of impromptu meetings is likely to increase after you return to the office and employees are eager to have face-to-face conversations.
 You don't want to inhibit these interactions by making employees return to their desks each time they want to reserve a meeting room.
 And if you continue to support remote work options, you might decide it's more practical to eliminate assigned desks altogether in favor of a more flexible workspace model like hot desking or desk hoteling.

-Employees shouldn’t have to learn or transfer over to a new calendar application to book meetings.
+Employees shouldn’t have to learn or transfer over to a new calendar application to book meeting rooms.
 The process of transferring contact information, emails and calendar appointments from one application to another is time-consuming and often error-prone.
-To reduce errors and lost time, your scheduling software should fully integrate with your existing calendar applications, whether you use Google, Office 365 or Microsoft Exchange.
+To reduce errors and lost time, your conference room scheduling software should fully integrate with your existing calendar applications, whether you use Google, Office 365 or Microsoft Exchange.

 Real-time updates are critical for fast-paced workplaces.
-Conference room scheduling software won’t do anyone any good if there is a lag in performance.
+Meeting room scheduling software won’t do anyone any good if there is a lag in performance.

-Conference room scheduling software is much more useful when it provides insight on how to use your meeting space more effectively.
+Meeting room scheduling software is much more useful when it provides insight on how to use your meeting room more effectively.
 It should capture important workplace analytics, such as:

 In a recent survey, 95% of Teem customers said Teem's room scheduling displays were critical or important to their organization.